-I am currently working as a CNA again at our local Assisted Living…a job that I love.
+I will be heading back to work full-time as the Activity Director at our local nursing home.
+I’m really excited about it!
+I’ve worked with this amazing group of people before, and I’m really looking forward to getting to know the residents.
 Our older generation is a dear and viable part of our world, and they need to be appreciated.
 It is an honor to spend time with them!
-I’ve also worked as an Activities Assistant at our local nursing home, and I’ve done some retail…a job that I DIDN’T love!
+I’ve also worked some retail…a job that I DIDN’T love!
 My husband served as a pastor for two years and I’ve been a Sunday school teacher, an AWANA Director, played piano for church and served as the church clerk.
 I love to redecorate and landscape.
 I used to do a lot of cement and rock-work, but am feeling my age with that hobby.
 I used to love to garden, but after several outbreaks of rashes, (several a year for many years) that desire has kind of taken a back seat as well.
 I also used to sew a lot.
 There is a post on here talking about that period in my life.

 From my first post, you know that I love to write.
 That is what I am working on the most right now.
 I think it’s because I can sit in front of my laptop, in my climate-controlled study.
 No breaking back or rashes here!